testing-library/vue-testing-library/README.md

 import TestComponent from './TestComponent.vue'

 test('increments value on click', async () => {
-  // The render method returns a collection of utilities to query your component. const {getByText} = render(TestComponent)
+  // The render method returns a collection of utilities to query the component. const {getByText} = render(TestComponent)

   // getByText returns the first matching node for the provided text, and